moderntribe/products-engineering/_posts/2018-03-22-plugin-versions.md

 ## Hotfix

-Hotfix version bump (`x.y.x.W`) will only happen when during a Feature or Maintenance Release unexpected breaking changes were introduced or a important security patch needs to be addressed.
+Hotfix version bump (`x.y.x.W`) will only happen when during a Feature or Maintenance Release, unexpected breaking changes were introduced or an important security patch needs to be addressed.